derek-graves-edu/MS-JS-PreAssessment-AnswerKey/README.md

 # Answer Key for the MS JS Pre-Assessment

-## Scoring Guide
+## Placement Guide
-Use the scoring guide as follows: If a student answers all questions through question-XX correctly, find the row of the guide containing question-XX.
+Use the placement guide as follows: If a student answers all questions through question-XX correctly, find the row of the guide containing question-XX.
 This the second column of this row dictates which curriculum week/lesson the student should start with.

 | Question Answered Correctly | Starting Week/Lesson |
 | ----------- | ----------- |